49 small business ideas for teen entrepreneurs

 1. Dog walking

 Dog walking can be a simple business that also requires very little equipment.
-You can walk dogs in your neighborhood and advertise your services on social media platforms and NextDoor.
-You can also offer complementary services like pet sitting to pet owners.
+You can walk dogs in your neighborhood and advertise your services with flyers or through social media platforms like NextDoor (but always partner with your parents and follow online safety guidelines).

 2. Lawn care

 A lawn care business can include mowing, weeding, landscaping, gardening, and other outdoor home maintenance tasks.
-Depending on the situation, you may need to provide your own equipment — but many homeowners have their own lawnmowers and other equipment that you can use.
+Depending on the situation, you may need to provide your own equipment — but many homeowners have their own lawn mowers and other equipment you can use.

 3. House cleaning